Janice Rennie (Board Chair)

 Having worked in the industrial and energy sectors for more than 30 years, Ms. van Leeuwen-Atkins has significant experience in international and North American oil and gas, mining, oil sands, regulated utilities, pipelines, gas storage, power and petro- and agri-chemicals.

-In 2022, Ms. Van Leeuwen-Atkins was honored as a fellow of the Chartered Professional Accountants of Alberta.
+In 2022, Ms. Van Leeuwen-Atkins was honoured as a fellow of the Chartered Professional Accountants of Alberta.
 Along with being a member of the Institute of Corporate Directors Calgary Chapter's executive committee, she holds an ICD.D Corporate Director designation, as well as a bachelor of business administration in finance (cum laude), an MBA (cum laude) and a Chartered Public Accountant designation (Gold Medal).

 Mary (Margaret) Bateman